tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/evpn-vxlan-configuring.rst

 Configuring EVPN and VXLAN
 ==========================

-Contrail supports Ethernet VPNs (EVPN) and Virtual Extensible Local Area Networks (VXLAN).
+Tungsten Fabric supports Ethernet VPNs (EVPN) and Virtual Extensible Local Area Networks (VXLAN).

 EVPN is a flexible solution that uses Layer 2 overlays to interconnect multiple edges (virtual machines) within a data center.
 Traditionally, the data center is built as a flat Layer 2 network with issues such as flooding, limitations in redundancy and provisioning, and high volumes of MAC address learning, which cause churn during node failures.
 EVPNs are designed to address these issues without disturbing flat MAC connectivity.